superhero1/ffritz/README.md

     `git clone --branch 6591 https://fesc2000@bitbucket.org/fesc2000/ffritz.git`

-- Go to ffritz directory and run "make".
+- Go to ffritz directory

+- To change the default build settings (AVM image URL, etc) copy conf.mk.dfl to conf.mk and edit it.

+- Run make

 Note that this will use pre-built binaries checked into the git repository.
 To rebuild these binaries: